 Publisher: Chad Reynolds was born with three things, an enormous mouth, an unnatural ability to talk non stop, and the ability to drive just about anything.
 Growing up at Fremont Drag Strip in Northern California, riding in the back seat of a 1968 Z28 Camaro, and attending every race and show imaginable was just part of what shaped him into the hot rod junkie he is now.
 When every available spare minute was consumed with learning new things about cars in his Grandpa’s repair shop, or under the back of Dad’s Z28, it’s no wonder he has turned out the way he did.
 He’s driven everything from Pro Stock on down, and hope to add Pro Mods and Funny Cars to that list shortly.
 And although cars have always been his passion, they weren’t the direction he expected with regards to a career.
 Like Brian, he had other aspirations, and worked in the high tech and telecom industry for a while before doing the dumb thing and opening a hot rod shop.

 It was during his stint as a hot rod builder that Chad’s loud mouth started to pay dividends.
 After being noticed by the gang at Hot Rod, Chad became the voice of Hot Rod Power Tour and then went on to announce at races and events all over the country, including Goodguys events, Hot Rod Magazine events, NHRA Mello Yello Drag Racing events, NHRA UnLeashed, and many more.
 Like Brian, he’s been published in several magazines.
 It was during the very first Hot Rod Drag Week that Chad and Brian met, and it’s been down hill every since.
-Chad has a fiance’ and two kids at home, along with Bear the shop dog, and a Camaro Convertible, Nova, ’56 Bel Air Wagon, ’66 Bel Air Wagon, Monza, and some other projects that don’t run.
+Chad has a wife and two kids at home, along with Bear the shop dog, Otis the wannabe shop dog, and a Camaro Convertible, ’56 Bel Air Wagon, ’66 Bel Air Wagon, Monza, 1993 S10 Blazer, and some other projects that don’t run.
 He dreams of actually having all his projects run someday.

 Staff Editor: Bryan McTaggart spent most of his youth memorizing any and everything there was to know about the cars around him, much to the annoyance of his family and friends.
 He spent nine years as a helicopter technician in the U.S. Army.
 Once discharged, he attended Embry-Riddle Aeronautical University and got a degree in Aviation Business Administration.
 But as much as he loves the aircraft, the draw of cars and racing keeps bringing him back to his original passion.
 McTaggart is a driver first, and is known for throwing a week’s worth of clothes into a bag and disappearing down the highway.
 He is also willing to race just about anything that can be raced, though he’s retired from motorcycles after a few good crashes.
 He is BangShift’s Patron Saint of Automotive Lost Causes and part of the reason Lohnes drinks at night.